 Using metrics to establish and improve on baseline performance is one key method to deriving optimal performance from your IT teams.
 Great statistics alone do not achieve results.
-Long-term quality improvement and cost savings result from nurturing the operational and organizational maturity of those teams and the people on them.
+Long-term quality improvement and cost savings result from nurturing the operational and organisational maturity of those teams and the people on them.

 Improvement begins with awareness.
 Keep the end goal in mind.
 Make sure your measures are meaningful and accurate.
 Include 360 measures like client satisfaction or operational maturity when assessing the performance of your teams.

 In this way, you can be sure your metrics most accurately reflect the Quality of those teams' performances.
 With accurate measures, you can begin to manage to unprecedented results.